Learn Oneida

 kʌʔ nit...yʌha — (to be) young

 Below is the paradigm table for kʌʔ nit...yʌha.
-It is a C-stem root word and uses blue pronominals.
+It is a C-stem root word and uses objective pronominals.
+It makes use of the diminutive feature.

 PhraseTranslation